Donald Mackay, 11th Lord Reay: Political career in the Netherlands

+Political career in the United Kingdom

 Lord Reay succeeded his father in 1876 and was naturalised as a British subject in 1877.
 He was created Baron Reay, of Durness in the County of Sutherland, in the Peerage of the United Kingdom, in 1881.
 In 1885 he was appointed Governor of Bombay, a post he held until 1890.
 He was appointed a Knight Grand Commander of the Most Eminent Order of the Indian Empire in 1887 and a Knight Grand Commander of the Most Exalted Order of the Star of India in 1890.
 After his return to Britain he served as Under-Secretary of State for India between 1894 and 1895 in Lord Rosebery Liberal administration.
 He was also a British delegate at the Second Peace Conference which led to the signing of the Hague Convention 1907.
 Other British delegates included Ernest Satow and Eyre Crowe.

 Perhaps his most memorable contribution to politics was during the crisis over the People's Budget of 1909–10, where the House of Lords, violating a convention going back more than 200 years, rejected the Budget.
 Reay strongly opposed this act, and gave the memorable warning: "Oligarchies are seldom destroyed and more frequently commit suicide".